 The Intervention by The International Community

-The atrocities of King Leopold II and his army continued for over a decade till it reached a point where the missionaries had to write to the various governments and organizations of the world in protest.
+The atrocities of King Leopold II and his army continued for over a decade till they reached a point where the missionaries had to write to the various governments and organizations of the world in protest.

 Others who gave reports on the genocide were a British journalist called Edmund Dene Morel, a British Diplomat called Casement, and a missionary called William Shephard.